-The UK technology sector has a global customer base and, in HRI's manager's view, should benefit from sterling weakness.
+The UK technology sector has a global customer base and so should benefit from sterling weakness.
 UK tech should be relatively insensitive to changes in outlook for the UK consumer.

 Trump's pro-business policies should benefit the technology sector.